iobis/obis_edna_slides_node_training/q&a.md

 ### Where do we put the different protocols?

 > **Answer**:
 > - The **sop** term is defined as “Standard operating procedures used in assembly and/or annotation of genomes, metagenomes or environmental sequences” (https://w3id.org/mixs/0000090).
-Here, we would thus put the link to the bioinformatic pipeline
+In the dna extension table, this is where we put the link to the bioinformatic pipeline.
 > - The water sampling protocol should go in the term **sampProtocol** (http://rs.tdwg.org/dwc/terms/samplingProtocol) in the event table